With Jira Service Desk 2.4 Atlassian introduced the new Automation Module. Quoting Atlassian's Automating your service desk announcement:

 Here's a pro-tip for you with the full list of available automation action blocks:

-Try Canned Responses for JIRA for free from the Atlassian Marketplace and let us know what you think about our add-on.
+Try Canned Responses Pro for Jira for free from the Atlassian Marketplace and let us know what you think about our add-on.

-If you have an idea for something more that Canned Responses for JIRA could do for you just drop us an email at email@example.com - we value user feedback as one of the best sources of new feature and product ideas.
+If you have an idea for something more that Canned Responses Pro for Jira could do for you just drop us an email at firstname.lastname@example.org - we value user feedback as one of the best sources of new feature and product ideas.